brandonedens/stm32l4x6/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## Thanks

+This crate is made possible by Jorge Aparicio and all of the others that have contributed to svd2rust.